 Housing costs in Rialto are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 The most common language spoken in Rialto is Spanish.
-Other important languages spoken here include English and Pacific Island languages.
+Other important languages spoken here include English and Tagalog.